Gender Recognition Act 2004 (Amendment) Bill [HL]

 Overview

-This bill amends the Gender Recognition Act 2004, requiring individuals applying for a Gender Recognition Certificate (GRC) while married to inform their spouse and provide their spouse's address.
-The bill also introduces penalties for providing false information.
+This bill amends the Gender Recognition Act 2004, requiring individuals applying for a Gender Recognition Certificate (GRC) who are married to declare that they have informed their spouse of the application and provide their spouse's address.
+The bill also introduces penalties for providing false information in this declaration.

 Description